joshluisaac/rubicon-farm-water-delivery/apiDocumentationContract.md

 }
 ```

-##Querying an existing order API by FarmId and orderId
+## Querying an existing order API by FarmId and orderId: Single order item

 __Request endpoint__